CoMakery/virtue-dao/README.md

 Thanks to:
 * Noah Thorp for initial idea and code
 * Megan Knab @ Veriledger for coming up with the word EnDAOment
-* PeterPan from MetaCartel for the encouragement
+* Pet3rPan from MetaCartel for the encouragement
 * Harlan Wood for the ongoing dialog about Trust Graph